kubeshop/testkube/docs/installing.md

 helm install --create-namespace my-testkube testkube/testkube
 ```

-Please note that by default it will be looking for the   `testkube` namespace to be installed into.
-And if doesn't find it the namespace will be created for you.
+Please note that, by default, the namespace for the intstallation will be `testkube`.
+If the `testkube` namespace does not exist, it will be created for you.

-If you wish to install it into a different namespace please use following command instead:
+If you wish to install into a different namespace, please use following command:

 ```sh
 helm install --namespace namespace_name my-testkube testkube/testkube